 Crowds were reported to be as large as 15,000 people.
 1940 was the first live remote radio broadcast from the Pleasant Hill Fair.
 Radio station KITE, Kansas City, broadcast the school band performing a 30-minute program with ads for events going on at the fair.

 The Street Fairs continued throughout the 1940s.
 In the 50s and 60s festivals with carnivals and parades replaced the fair.

 In 1968 or 1969 the West Central District came to Pleasant Hill and ran until 1978.

 After a long dry fair spell, in 1994, the Cass County Fair was formed by the City of Pleasant Hill.
 The old sawmill site on Big Creek west of town on Highway 58 was purchased for the bargain price of $10,000.

 Hundreds of volunteers have donated thousands of man hours (and woman hours) of labor to build Pleasant Hill’s third fairgrounds and do “whatever is necessary” to see that each year’s fair is a great success.
 The Cass County Fair has grown to be the largest “new fair” in Missouri.

-Times and people have changed over these many, many years yet that “liberal and commendable spirit” is alive and well at the 26th Cass County Fair that begins July 16th and continues through Sunday the 21st.
+Times and people have changed over these many, many years yet that “liberal and commendable spirit” is alive and well at the Cass County Fair!

 Come join us as we make some more history!